 Fuse A & B into place onto quilted base, aligning slightly to the left of centre, but making sure you'll still have enough room to trim down your base.

 Stitch close to the edges of the A & B with contrasting thread, using a short (1.2) stitch length.

-And here's a handy pin for you to save this in one place!
+Here's a pin for you to save this for future reference!